ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 ..code-block:: bash
   $ python router_client.py

-  two astronauts steered their fragile lunar module safely and smoothly to the historic landing . the first men to reach the moon -- Armstrong and his co-pilot, col. Edwin E. Aldrin Jr. of the air force -- brought their ship to rest on a level, rock-strewn plain .
+  "two astronauts steered their fragile lunar module safely and smoothly to the historic landing . the first men to reach the moon -- Armstrong and his co-pilot, col. Edwin E. Aldrin Jr. of the air force -- brought their ship to rest on a level, rock-strewn plain ."

 Our application still a bit inefficient though.
 In particular, the ``summarize`` function loads the model on each call when it sets the